Roam-Research/issues/README.md

 ## Other resources

-You can also check out our [Help Roam](https://roamresearch.com/#/app/help/page/1wnq-ZAAN), hang out with fellow Roamans on the [Roam Slack](https://join.slack.com/t/roamresearch/shared_invite/zt-e2wfa25e-MNVKIcKm1ng63VrrwQ14Dg), and tweet to the [Roam Twitter](https://twitter.com/RoamResearch).
+You can also check out our [Help Roam](https://roamresearch.com/#/app/help/page/1wnq-ZAAN), hang out with fellow Roamans on the [Roam Slack](https://join.slack.com/t/roamresearch/shared_invite/zt-e8vdhiat-HtNt3Q6nQ8ZkL50qHrzDqQ), and tweet to the [Roam Twitter](https://twitter.com/RoamResearch).
+If the Slack invite is no longer active let us know so we can update it.